-- 1. Without prejudice to national social and labour law on the organisation of pension systems, including compulsory membership and the outcomes of collective bargaining agreements, Member States shall allow an institution registered or authorised or registered in their territories to accept to operate for a sponsoring undertaking whose relationship with the members or beneficiaries concerned is governed by social and labour law relevant to the field of occupational pension schemes of a Member State other than the home Member State of the institution.
-They shall also allow undertakings located within their territories to payoffering or paying contributions to a pension scheme operated by an institution registered or authorised or registered in another Member State which proposes to or carries out cross-border activity.
-The procedure to activate such cross-border activity is set out in paragraphs 2 to 9 of this Article. - 2.
+- 1. Without prejudice to national social and labour law on the organisation of pension systems, including compulsory membership and the outcomes of collective bargaining agreements, Member States shall allow an institution registered or authorised in their territories to accept to carry out operate a cross-border activity for a sponsoring undertaking whose relationship with the members or beneficiaries concerned is governed by social and labour law relevant to the field of occupational pension schemes of a Member State other than the home Member State of the institution.
+This implies that Member States They shall also allow undertakings located within their territories to offering or paying contributions to a pension scheme operated by an institution registered or authorised in another Member State such cross-border activity is set out in paragraphs 2 to 9 of this Article. - 2.
 An institution proposing to carry out cross-border activity shall be subject to a prior authorisation by the competent authorities of its home Member State.
-In addition, it shall notify its intention to carry out cross-border activity to the competent authorities of the home Member State.
+In addition, it shall notify its intention to carry out cross-border activity to the competent authorities of the home Member State. - 3.
+Member States shall require institutions authorised in their territories and proposing to carry out cross-border activity to provide the following information when effecting a notification under paragraph 2: - (a) the host Member State(s), accompanied by a reasoned declaration of the sponsoring undertaking about the Member State whose social and labour law relevant to the field of occupational pension schemes will be applicable to the relationship with the employees concerned; - (b) the name and the location of the administration of the sponsoring undertaking; - (c) the main characteristics of the pension scheme to be operated for the sponsoring undertaking; - (d) a reasoned declaration of the sponsoring undertaking regarding the Member State whose social and labour law relevant to the field of occupational pension schemes and relationship with the employees concerned will be applicable.

-- 3. Member States shall require institutions authorised in their territories and proposing to carry out cross-border activity to provide the following information when effecting a notification under paragraph 2: - (a) the host Member State(s); - (b) the name and the location of the administration of the sponsoring undertaking; - (c) the main characteristics of the pension scheme to be operated for the sponsoring undertaking; - (d) a reasoned declaration of the sponsoring undertaking regarding the Member State whose social and labour law relevant to the field of occupational pension schemes and relationship with the employees concerned will be applicable. - 4.
-Where a competent authority of the home Member State is notified under paragraph 2, and unless it has issued a reasoned decision that the administrative structure or the financial situation of the institution or the good repute or professional qualifications or experience of the persons running the institution are not compatible with the proposed cross-border activity, it shall within three months of receiving all the information referred to in paragraph 3 communicate that information to the competent authorities of the host Member State and inform the institution accordingly.
+4. Where a competent authorityies of the home Member State is are notified under paragraph 2, and unless they haveit has issued a reasoned decision that the administrative structure or the financial situation of the institution or the good repute or professional qualifications or experience of the persons running the institution are not compatible with the proposed cross-border activity, it-those competent authorities shall within three months of receiving all the information referred to in paragraph 3 communicate that information to the competent authorities of the host Member State and inform the institution accordingly.

 The reasoned decision as referred to in the first subparagraph shall be issued within three months of receiving all the information referred to in paragraph 3.
-That reasoned decision or a failure to act shall be subject to a right of appeal in the courts in the home Member State.
+That reasoned decision or a failure to act shall be subject to a right of appeal by the institution in the courts in the home Member State in accordance with Article 62(7).